nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Quick Start

-1. Ensure you have Java `11` installed in your Computer.
+1. Ensure you have Java `11` installed on your Computer.

 2. Download the latest `dht.jar` from [here](https://github.com/AY2223S2-CS2103-W17-2/tp/releases).